- Shell 100%

 Security Model

-- inspect-shell injection filter - blocks shell operators and command substitution
+- inspect-shell injection filter - blocks shell operators, command substitution, and hex/escape sequences

-- inspect-shell protected path filter - blocks access to sensitive files
+- inspect-shell protected path filter - blocks access to sensitive paths

 - sshd ForceCommand - every SSH session is forced into inspect-shell